sachasilvia/New-Word-Clock/README.md

 # New-Word-Clock
 This repository contains the new code for the Word Clock which gets time through WiFi instead of an RTC, as well as has the capabilities to be controlled through a Web Server.

-Install this library for NTPClient and WiFiUdp: https://github.com/taranais/NTPClient
+Install this library for NTPClient: https://github.com/taranais/NTPClient

 Install this library for ESPAsyncWebServer: https://github.com/me-no-dev/ESPAsyncWebServer